Did you know?

 But your particular arrangement may fall outside this main law.
-For example, if you live in a mobile home park, you’re subject to a different tenancy law (covered here) If you live in a co-op, there’s a different law for you as well (covered here.)
+For example, if you live in a mobile home park, you’re subject to a different tenancy law (covered here).
+If you live in a co-op that you are a member of, there’s a different law for you as well (covered here).

 A tricky area is roommate arrangements.
 A roommate usually isn’t protected by the Residential Tenancy Act.
 As a roommate, unless you have a contract with the landlord directly, you’re on your own.

 The information below applies to tenancies covered by the Residential Tenancy Act.

 A government branch administers the main tenancy law

 Most tenancy law in BC is run through a government agency.
 It’s called the Residential Tenancy Branch.
 Here's their website.
 They help tenants and landlords resolve problems by providing a formal dispute resolution process that’s quicker and more targeted than going to regular court.
 We explain this process shortly.